Liverpool 4-3 Salzburg: Salah spares Klopp's blushes after Reds defence goes AWOL at Anfield | Goal.com

 At that point, Anfield was stunned, Liverpool unable to cope with Salzburg’s effervescence and self-belief, while their own confidence deserted them in alarming fashion.

-For a spell, fans were reminded of the team they’d forgotten; you know, the one with the soft centre and the glass jaw?
+For a spell, fans were reminded of the team they’d forgotten; you know, the one with the soft centre and the glass jaw, the one that couldn't be trusted to hold on to any kind of advantage?

 Thankfully for Kopites, even the bad days seem to end in victory these days, and thanks to Mohamed Salah, a potential crisis was averted here.